Wembley Arena: Other sports

 The Horse of the Year Show was held there from 1959 to 2002.
 From 1979 to 1983, indoor speedway was held during the winter, with the riders racing on concrete on a 181-yard track Two NBA basketball exhibition matches were played at the arena in1 October 1993, featuring the Atlanta Hawks and Orlando Magic.
 It hosted the News of the World Darts Championship final stage from 1948 to 1949, 1959 to 1962 and 1978 to 1988 and the final of the Premier League Darts in 2009 and 2011 as well as the 2010 playoff finals.
 It also hosted the Masters snooker tournament from 2007 until 2011.

 Esports

 The European League Of Legends Championship Series, which is a competitive esports league in the computer game League of Legends, played its round of matches at the arena in 2014.
 The 2015 League of Legends World Championship quarterfinals took place in the Arena.
 In September 2018, the playoffs for the FACEIT Major: London 2018 Counter-Strike: Global Offensive Major Championship took place in the arena.

 Professional wrestling

-The venue has hosted many professional wrestling events from Joint Promotions, WWE, NXT (TakeOver: London), World Championship Wrestling, World Wrestling All-Stars, Impact Wrestling, Progress Wrestling, and Revolution Pro Wrestling.
+The venue has hosted many professional wrestling events from Joint Promotions, WWE and their NXT brand (TakeOver: London), World Championship Wrestling, World Wrestling All-Stars, Total Nonstop Action Wrestling, Progress Wrestling, and in 2026 will host Revolution Pro Wrestling.